Bald Eagle Appreciation Days

 A great spot to see three local states: Iowa, Illinois & Missouri.
 The park has playground equipment and a picnic area.

-Estes Park 5th & Main Street Newly renovated with gazebo, gardens & sidewalk, this park was named after the Estes House which was a military hospital during the Civil War.
+Estes Park 5th & Main Street With gazebo, gardens & sidewalk, this park was named after the Estes House which was a military hospital during the Civil War.

 Gateway Park 1st & Main Street This beautiful park can be viewed upon entering Keokuk from the bridge.
 Combined efforts of the city of Keokuk, Main Street, Inc., master gardeners and area volunteers revitalized this area with lighting, gardens, pathways and seating to welcome visitors and locals alike.